Must-See Christmas Light Displays in Winston-Salem

 Buena Vista

-It seems only fitting that the city’s most impressive neighborhood is home to some of its grandest displays.
-You’ll find dazzling scenes down every street in Buena Vista, from Stratford Road to Country Club to all the alleyways in between.
+Known for its stately homes and tree-lined streets, Buena Vista delivers holiday elegance with a touch of nostalgia.
+Nearly every block glows with tasteful displays, from classic white lights to grand nativity scenes.
 One longtime favorite is found atop a hilly pasture overlooking the 1200 block of Reynolda Road — a poignant Nativity scene on the Crosnore Children's Home campus.
 Another favorite site is Runnymeade Road, especially on Christmas Eve, when residents line the sidewalks with thousands of luminaries, creating a magical scene.

 Sherwood Forest